realpython/members/README.md

 1. Admin should only be able to deactivate messages; they should not be deleted
 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
-1. Active users should be able to submit exercises for grading
 1. Active users should be able to change courses
-1. Admin should be able to switch courses
+1. Admin should be able to switch courses within the lesson and chapter views
 1. Admin should be able to filter table columns in the lesson, chapter, and user views
 1. Active users should only be able to view active chapters
 1. Admin should be able to delete (change `active` to `false`) lessons
+1. Admin should be able to update lesson `content` with markdown
 1. Active users should be able to update their email address on the profile page
+1. Active users should be able to submit exercises for grading
+1. Admin should be able to move the order of replies within the lesson view
+1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read

 ### Todo

-1. Lesson content should accept markdown
 1. Update the design
 1. Set up error logging
 1. Add uncaught exception handler
 1. Separate API routes from server side templating routes
 1. Swagger docs for the handlers returning JSON
-1. Add front end tests with selenium
+1. Add front end tests with selenium/webdriver
 1. Add flash to res object for testing purposes
 1. Add code quality/analysis tools
-1. Convert ORM to massive from knex
+1. Convert ORM to massive.js from knex
 1. Add server side validation
 1. Deploy to production
-  - Add gulp for creating build
+  - Add gulp for creating build/dist
 1. Add Amazon S3 Bucket for Avatars